oracle-livelabs/oci/digital-twin/03-train-ad-model/train-ad-model.md

 A project is a way to organize multiple data assets, models, deployments to the same workspace

-Log into OCI Cloud Console.
+Log into the OCI Cloud Console.
 Using the Burger Menu on the top left corner, click  **Analytics and AI** , and then select  **Anomaly Detection** item under  **AI services**.

 ![Create Project](./images/imageCP1.png " ")

-In the Anomaly Detection Console,
+In the Anomaly Detection section,
 - Under  **Comparment**, select the name of the compartment you created
 - Select  **Create Project**